jeremiahbailey/locksmith/README.md

 The Service Account used to run the cloud function will require the following permissions: Secret Manager Admin and Service Account Key Admin.

-An runtime environment variable of SecureStoreProjectID is expected to be provided and needs to contain a valid projectID in the form `my-project-id-123`
+A runtime environment variable of SecureStoreProjectID is expected to be provided and needs to contain a valid projectID in the form `my-project-id-123`

 NOTE: The Identity and Access Management (IAM) and Secrets Manager APIs must be enabled in the projects where service account keys and secrets will be used.